sarancr/api-auth-app/README.md

 ```
 ## Installation

-This section describes the softwares required to set up and run this project.
+This section describes the softwares required to set up and run this project on development environment.

 - Install NodeJs v6 from https://nodejs.org/en/download/
 - Either you can use npm which comes from nodeJs or you can yarn package manager